The Seven Minutes: Synopsis

-Historical basis

-The Seven Minutes likely is based on the prosecution of New York City bookstore owner Irwin Weisfeld in the early 1960s.
-Weisfeld's case (New York v.
-Bookcase, Inc.) was well publicized in its time and played a key role in a series of crucial rulings regarding 1st amendment protection of literary works.

 Adaptation

 The book was made into the film The Seven Minutes, directed by Russ Meyer in 1971, with Philip Carey, John Carradine, Wayne Maunder, Tom Selleck, and Yvonne De Carlo.

 In popular culture

 The Olympia Press of Maurice Girodias, who was interviewed by Wallace during research for his book, published the novel The Original Seven Minutes, and its author on the title page was J.J.
 Jadway; its content followed the indications in Wallace's novel.
 In other words, if Wallace's novel dealt with an allegedly obscene, fictional book, Olympia Press claimed to be the publishers.
 Following legal action by Wallace, the book was withdrawn, and later republished as The Seven Erotic Minutes with the purported author's name and all references to Wallace removed.

 In the epilogue to the novel Eleven Minutes, Paulo Coelho cites Irving Wallace's book as a source of inspiration.